About Literacy Delaware

 Vision: Empowering all Delawareans through Literacy.

-Our volunteer tutors donated over 7000 hours of instruction in the last program year.
+Our volunteer tutors donated over 15,000 hours of instruction in the last program year.

-We trained 55 new volunteer tutors in the last program year.
+We trained 50 new volunteer tutors in the last program year.

 Our learners live in all three counties in Delaware: New Castle County, Kent County and Sussex County.

-We Partner with Community Organizations and Libraries to Advocate for all Delawareans
+We partner with community organizations and libraries to advocate for all Delawareans

 We are partners with the Delaware Division of Libraries and work with libraries throughout the state.
 Our main offices are in the Wilmington Public Library.